 (b) Method.
 Commanders, Marine Forces Command, Marine Forces Pacific, Marine Forces Reserve, Marine Forces Special Operations Command (MARFORSOC), and commanders/officers in charge of units performing SUROBs will ensure all SUROBs are conducted in accordance with this Bulletin.
-All safety-related reporting will also be submitted as required.
+Any safety-related reporting will also be provided during the SUROB submission to the approving authority.

 (c) Endstate.
-The SUROB Reports submitted by Marines are accurate and consistent across the force, which will result in a commander having standardized information to inform their decision for transit through surf zones using unit-specific platforms.
+SUROB Reports submitted by Marines are accurate and consistent across the force, providing leaders with standardized information to inform their risk decisions, including transit through surf zones using unit-specific platforms.

 (2) Concept of Operations.
 This is interim guidance.
-Details within this Bulletin will be further refined and codified in a Marine Corps Order (MCO) and/or the upcoming Assault Amphibian Training and Operations Procedures and Standardization (AATOPS).
+Details within this Bulletin will be further refined and codified in a Marine Corps Order (MCO).

 (a) Train.
 All Marines tasked with the conduct of SUROBs will be initially trained during entry-level training, Military Occupational Specialty (MOS) progression training, or through managed on-the-job training in accordance with the relevant Training and Readiness (T&R) event contained in reference (a).
-Marines will then be required to conduct training semiannually in accordance with enclosure (1).
+Marines will then be required to conduct training semiannually, per reference (c).